FireworksProject/jfdi/docs/create-remotebox.md

 * In 'New York 2' region.
 * Ubuntu 12.04 x64 image.

+### 2) Update the Domain Name
+Grab the IP address off the Digital Ocean control panel and plug it into the 'massive-b.fwp-dyn.com' subdomain on DynDNS.

+Later, when this box is ready to go, we'll switch the IP address over to 'massive.fwp-dyn.com'.

-### 2) Create Some Users
+### 3) Create A User
-We need a named user that can sudo, and the git user (without sudo privileges).
-Generate or locate the passwords for the 'vagrant' and 'git' users from your password bank on the local workstation.
+We need a named user that can sudo.
+Generate or locate the password for the 'vagrant' user from your password bank on your local workstation.
 Then ssh into the remote machine:

-	ssh root@massive-b.fwp-dyn.com
+	ssh -i ~/.ssh/fwp_digitalocean_rsa root@massive-b.fwp-dyn.com

-Then add the users:
+Then add the user:

 	adduser vagrant
-	adduser git

-Make sure you add the passwords, but skip all the other fields during the adduser process by pressing enter at each prompt.
+Make sure you add the password, but skip all the other fields during the adduser process by pressing enter at each prompt.
 Then give the vagrant user sudo privileges.

 	adduser vagrant sudo

-### 3) SSH Access
+### 4) SSH Access
+First, we need to copy the authorized_keys to the vagrant user, so it can login.

+	mkdir /home/vagrant/.ssh
+	chmod 700 /home/vagrant/.ssh
+	cp /root/.ssh/authorized_keys /home/vagrant/.ssh/
+	chown -R vagrant:vagrant /home/vagrant/.ssh/

 Configure SHH access by editing `/etc/ssh/sshd_config` and add or change the following lines:

 	PermitRootLogin no
-	AllowUsers vagrant git
+	AllowUsers vagrant

 Then exit and restart the machine with: